MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/ipersiststreaminitimpl-class.md

 #### <a name="parameters"></a>Parametri
  `T`
- La classe derivata da `IPersistStreamInitImpl`.
+ La classe, derivata da `IPersistStreamInitImpl`.

 ## <a name="members"></a>Membri